Atari Democrat: Politicians

 Specific individuals have been identified with Atari Democrats.
 Al Gore's "passion for technological issues, from biomedical research and genetic engineering to the environmental impact of the 'greenhouse effect,' linked him with other technological politicians on Capitol Hill known as Atari Democrats."
-Time magazine noted that Tim Wirth "made a reputation as the typical 'Atari Democrat,' who urges growth and investment in high-technology industries."
+Time magazine observed that Tim Wirth "made a reputation as the typical 'Atari Democrat,' who urges growth and investment in high-technology industries."
 The New York Times referred to Paul Tsongas as an Atari Democrat, "a member of the young generation of politicians and economists who looked to high technology as a source of jobs and economic growth."
-Gary Hart also referred to himself as an Atari Democrat and stated, "I was, early on in my Senate career, described as an Atari Democrat.
-No one would know what that means because there are no more Ataris, but we were among the first - a small group of us to forecast the transition of the economy from industrialized manufacturing to the information age."
+Gary Hart also referred to himself as an Atari Democrat and stated in 2003, "I was, early on in my Senate career, described as an Atari Democrat.
+No one would know what that means because there are no more Ataris, but we were among the first — a small group of us to forecast the transition of the economy from industrialized manufacturing to the information age."